 University Health, Counseling, and Testing Center Building, Second Floor

-The University Counseling and Testing Center is a unit of the Division of Student Services and Enrollment Management that provides mental health programs and services to currently enrolled UO students; consultation and education and prevention programs for faculty and staff members, parents and families of students; training and supervision to graduate-level therapists; and testing services.
+The University Counseling Center, a unit of the Division of Student Services and Enrollment Management, provides mental health programs and services to currently enrolled UO students; consultation and education and prevention programs for faculty and staff members, parents and families of students; and training and supervision to graduate-level therapists.
 A professional support and crisis line is available when the center is closed.